microsoft/WhatTheHack/README.md

-# What, Why and How
+# What, Why and How - Testing

 - "What the Hack" is a challenge based hackathon format
 - Challenges describe high-level tasks and goals to be accomplished